BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Blocked accounts

 ReadyRemit maintains a list of known fraudulent bank accounts.
 If a client attempts to create a ReadyRemit *RecipientAccount* that references any of these fraudulent accounts, ReadyRemit prevents the attempt, and returns a status code of 400 with the message *Unable to create account*.
 If a client attempts to transfer funds to one of these fraudulent accounts, ReadyRemit prevents the attempt, and returns a status code of 400 with the message *Unable to transfer to this account*.

+## Transfer limitations

+ReadyRemit enforces the following transfer limits on each sender account, limits that may vary per sender:

+1. Maximum total transfer amount in the last (rolling) 24 hours.

+1. Maximum total transfer amount in the last (rolling) 7 days.

+1. Maximum total transfer amount per day (12:00:00 AM EST - 11:59:59 PM EST).

 # Your service is the sender